Volunteer Vacations - Redeeming Romania

 Food and Lodging

-Meals will be taken with the group either at the location where you are accommodated or out in town.
-Typical Romanian food includes mamaliga, a cornmeal dish that may be boiled, fried, or baked.
+Breakfast and dinners will be served at the B&B and lunch will be on location in Hăghig (at the work site), or in a restaurant for the routing days.
+Meals will include delicious and plentiful local selections.
+Typical Romanian food includes mamaliga, a cornmeal dish that may be boiled, fried or baked.
 Different varieties of soups and other meat and vegetable dishes abound.
 Wine is also a staple beverage, and regional varieties are plentiful.
+There are a multitude of cafés and stores in Braşov where you may purchase additional snacks, coffee, etc in your free time.

 Leisure and Activities